-It’s not where you think it is.
-Not long ago, someone was treating me to breakfast and took me to I.H.O.P.
-I asked the waiter if he could bring me butter, and he brought me margarine.
+Call me crazy, but I believe butter is a health food.
+(It can even protect against diabetes!)
+So, not long ago, when someone was treating me to breakfast and took me to I.H.O.P., I asked the waiter if he could bring me butter.
+He brought me margarine.

 “Excuse me,” I asked him politely, “but do you have any butter butter?
 Real butter, I mean, not margarine?”
 His momentarily confused expression quickly passed, and then he promised to go ask his manager.